 Revenue from sales of goods is recognised upon the transfer of significant risks and rewards of ownership to the buyer, based on invoiced value, net of discounts and returns.

 Interest income

-Interest income is recognised on an accrual basis using the effective interest method.
+Interest income is recognised on a time proportion basis using the applicable effective interest rate.